vaibhavirohilla741/Optimizing-ML-Pipelines/README.md

 In the automl model we have to again load the dataset using the tabular dataset factory dataset. we have initilise the automl configration and defined experiment_timeout_minutes, task, primary_metric, training_data, label_column_name, compute_target. lastly we run the automl and collected the best accuracy model.
+AutoMl parameters are as follows

+RawFeatureName: feature or column name present in the dataset.
+TypeDetected: input datatype
+Dropped: Indicates if the input feature was dropped or used,
+EngineeringFeatureCount: Number of features generated through automated feature engineering transforms,
+Transformations: List of transformations applied to input features to generate engineered features.

 ## Comparison between the two
 the two models were mostly similar as we have to load and prepare the dataset in both the dataset.
 But if to choose one the automl is much better as we do not have to do much work and code there and the result ie. the acuracy we got is nearly similar.
 In the hyperdrive model we have to define many thing such as parameters and early stopping policy and primary metric to optimize.

 In my understanding the automl model is mmuch better as compared to hyperdrive.

+in hyperdrive we need to do the following things before the final hyperdrive run.

+1)Define the parameter search space
+2)Specify a primary metric to optimize
+3)Specify early termination policy for low-performing runs 4)Allocate resources
+5)Launch an experiment with the defined configuration 6)Visualize the training runs
+7)Select the best configuration for your model
+In AutomMl all these things are done automatically so it is time saving and efficient way.
 ## Future work
 We can try diffrent model and classification algorithm to get better result.
+Grid and Grid sampling can also be used in the hyper drive model